p4ali/Notes/general/given_effective_feedback.md

   * Allow people to avoid taking responsibility for direct communiation.

 ## How to give feedback (Situation-Bahavior-Impact SBI)
-1. Capture the situation: Where or when did hte behavior occur?
+1. Capture the situation: Where or when did the behavior occur?
  * Yesterday moring while we were inspecting the building...
  * Last week, during our regular staff meeting...
  * Today when you and I were talking in your office...